Skip to product information

 2019

 James Suckling 97: A refined but spicy Cheval, showing charcoal, blueberries, wild herbs, lavender and hints of bacon and cedar.
 Medium to full body with extremely fine tannins that get dialed into the fruit with violet, spices and sweet blue fruit at the end.
 Long and subtle.
+Drink or hold.

 2020

 James Suckling 97: Ripe, baked dark cherries with spices and some violets.
 Hints of graphite, cocoa powder, incense and black pepper.
 Dried rose petals.
 A slightly fuller Cheval des Andes with tense, silky tannins and a lingering, generous finish.
 Ripe, but still has lots of restraint and precision.
 49% malbec, 49% cabernet sauvignon with a 2% petit verdot.
 24% of the malbec comes from Altamira and all the rest of the fruit come from Las Compuertas.
+Drink or hold.

 2021